-Having a pet usually takes a lot of work but growing up with them is truly amazing.
-It indeed is a rewarding feeling when the connection extends from childhood to adolescence and adulthood.
+Having a pet usually takes a lot of work but growing up with them is an amazing experience.
+It indeed is a rewarding feeling when the connection started from childhood then extended up to adulthood.

-These furry pals love you unconditionally, even during those times when you feel that you're unbearable.
-They have always been there for you: your first day at school, first heartbreak, applying to college, and more.
+It's no secret that hese furry pals love you unconditionally, even during those times when you feel that you're unbearable.
+They have always been there for you and experienced a lot of things with you.
 Here are 15 heartwarming photos of people and their pets growing up together to celebrate this beautiful bond.

 Man Collects All Plastic He Used In 1 Year To Illustrate An Important Point

-Daniel Webb used an astounding among of plastic in just a year!
+Daniel Webb used an astounding amount of plastic in just a year!

 We all know plastic pollution is a serious problem in the world but despite that, most of us are guilty for using it anyway.
 It’s an inescapable fact of life that, despite our best efforts, we’re going to use plastic one way or another.